AdamMolnar4D41/grpc-examples/README.md

          server = ServerBuilder.forPort(8080)        // I decided to start the server on 8080, but it's your choice .addService(new DemoServiceImpl())  // This it he service we created not long ago .build()
-                 .start();                           // You don't have to start this immediatly, but in this case there is no reason to wait :-)
+                 .start();                           // You don't have to start this immediately, but in this case there is no reason to wait :-)
       } catch (IOException e) {
           // Your choice how to handle this exception }